Winter/Spring 2024 Distance Training Program

-We have updated our spring training programs to ensure that each and every Fleet Feet runner and walker gets the most out of their experience.
-Whether you are a first-timer or a returning part of the Fleet Feet Fam, a full or half-marathoner, or looking to train for the Tar Heel 10 Miler we have built a program that is:
+We want you to join our Winter/Spring Distance Program!
+Whether you are a first-timer or a returning part of the Fleet Feet Fam, a full or half-marathoner, or just looking for some group camaraderie we have a great program for you!

-- Tuesdays at 6:30 pm - Fleet Feet Durham or other Durham location - Workout Varies (Hill repeats, track work, etc)
+- Tuesdays at 6:30 pm - Fleet Feet Durham, Fleet Feet Durham 9th Street or other Durham location - Workout Varies (Hill repeats, track work, etc)

-- Wednesdays at 6:30 pm - Fleet Feet Carrboro or other Carrboro location - Workout Varies (same as Tuesday workout; hill repeats, track work, etc)
+- Wednesdays at 6:30 pm - Fleet Feet Carrboro or other Carrboro location - Workout Varies (Hill repeats, track work, etc)

-- Saturdays at 7 am - Fleet Feet Durham or Carrboro (alternates every week) - Long Run.
+- Saturdays at 7 am - Alternates between Fleet Feet Carrboro, Fleet Feet Ninth Street, and Fleet Feet Durham - Long Run.
 Multiple mileage options each week, as mileage will vary depending on time of season and goal race!

 - Weekly Newsletter with location and workout information

-- Training Plan for your target race - Half Marathon, Full Marathon, Tar Heel 10 Miler or Tar Heel Double Down Challenge (14 Miles)
+- Training Plan for your target race - Half Marathon or Full Marathon

-- Supported weekly group long runs with key drop, aid stations, turn-by-turn directions, and mentor led pace groups
+- Safe and organized weekly group long runs with pre-planned routes, turn-by-turn directions, water/aid stations, and mentor led pace groups

 - Mentored weekday workouts including Hill Repeats, Track Workouts, and Fartleks, all scaled to your particular goal distance

-- Online support through a private Facebook community
+- Online support through a private slack group

 - Support from our Community Partners in Physical Therapy, Strength Training, Nutrition, Yoga, and more!

 We find lots of great places to run and walk in our community - on bike paths, areas with sidewalks, the American Tobacco Trail, etc. Occasionally, we’ll hold a workout at a local track (such as the Duke or a High School tracks) to run a speed workout.
-By alternating our Saturday morning long runs you will be able to balance the hillier, more frequent turns routes of Chapel Hill/Carrboro with the flatter, less traffic heavy routes of Durham’s American Tobacco Trail.
 All location information will be shared with you each week in our Program Newsletters, on our private Facebook group, and can also be found on our Fleet Feet Calendar.
 The workouts will last about an hour to an hour and a half as we increase mileage throughout the season.
-In addition to the workouts there are educational clinics, motivational speakers, on-site physical therapists through ATI Physical Therapy and Pivot Physical Therapy, nutrition tips from local nutritionists and expert coaching/mentoring to help inspire and motivate you on this training journey.

 What to expect at Weeknight Workouts: